ChatApp-Developers/2H-Messenger/README.md

-Completing server and tkinter ui
+some server and tkinter ui